 The Bodhisatta was once a prince, the youngest of a king’s one hundred sons.
 Once when some private Buddhas (those who reach enlightenment on their own and do not teach the path to others) were eating at the palace, the Bodhisatta asked them if he would become king someday.
 They answered that it would never happen in his city.
-But if he could journey in seven days to Taxila, two thousand leagues away, a route inhabited by ogresses who enchant men with their beauty and charm and then eat them, he would become king there.
+But if he could journey in seven days to Taxila—two thousand leagues away on a route inhabited by ogresses who enchanted men with their beauty and charm, and then ate them—he would become king there.
 Believing he had the power to resist, and taking a charmed thread and some charmed sand from the private Buddhas, he said goodbye to his family and set out.
-Five royal courtiers respected him so much they insisted on joining him despite stern warnings of the danger.
+Five royal courtiers respected him so much that they insisted on joining him, despite stern warnings of the danger.

 When they reached Taxila and the king saw the ogress’s beauty, he was so smitten that he ignored the Bodhisatta’s warning and invited her to stay in the best room in his palace.
 That evening he went to be with her.
 After he fell asleep, she rushed back to her city and returned with all the other ogres.
 They devoured every person and animal in the palace, leaving nothing but bones behind.
 In the morning, when the people broke down the palace doors and saw the carnage, they realized the Bodhisatta had been right and she really was an ogress.
 Because the Bodhisatta had been the only one to resist her, they knew he must be a noble, steadfast, and wise person.
 So they made him their king, and he ruled with righteousness and charity for the rest of his life.